COVID-19-Israel/Covid-19-data/README.md

 start_date | Date where the lockdown step was taken. lockdown_level | An integer indicating the severity of the social distancing.
 See Lockdown_directory for more details.
 Lockdown paramaters | Social distancing steps and a true/false indicator if it was taken or not.

-## How to use our data

-It is possible to download all of are information from our website (http://18.196.160.214/rest/), as csv files.
-Because we gather information from diffrent data sources - it may be inconsistent.
-We don't remove or solve these inconsistencies, we leave this job to the analysts to slove according to their understanding.
-A few recomendations:
-* Use the specific data base if they exsist - for example, if you want to find info about Italy, use COVID-19 Italia.
-* Notice that some data appears more then once per each date - you can filter this using the update_time column.
-* In some countries we have a division into smaller regions.
-When suming info about that country, be sure to notice not to some the diffrent regigons with a row that allready includes the sum of the whole country.

 ## Data Sources